JoshAckerman/cop3402Project/README.txt

 in order to do this use the instructions gcc -o d pl0compiler2.c (where d is whatever you want) afterwards use ./d -l -a -v in order to run everything, -l shows scanner, -a parser and -v vm.
 Make sure to check out input, finaloutput, output, and lexemelist text files.
+You MUST also input a number and click enter to get final results.